robinwesterback/deploy-react-app/README.md

 I ran my JavaScript through a linter, [ESLint](https://eslint.org/ "JavaScript Linter"), with no major issues.
 You can run ESLint on any file or directory like this: `$ npx eslint yourfile.js`.
 Errors found was e.g 'title' is missing in props validation which isn't required for the application to function correctly.
-You can find more information about the issue [here](https://reactjs.org/docs/typechecking-with-proptypes.html?fbclid=IwAR0AgCEmLxhljebWPsYkhHBDVy1kwrKnd1g-jO7qma4Q1GttPOnfdfAa2bo "Typechecking with PropTypes")
+You can find more information about the typechecking with proptypes [here](https://reactjs.org/docs/typechecking-with-proptypes.html?fbclid=IwAR0AgCEmLxhljebWPsYkhHBDVy1kwrKnd1g-jO7qma4Q1GttPOnfdfAa2bo "Typechecking with PropTypes")

 ### Defensive design
 I've implemented defensive designs throughout the application.
 Fields are required before submitting.